Circuit Road flat murder: Boh's confession

 The police investigations classified Zhang Huaxiang's death as an unnatural death, and they found out from the owner that the room (where Zhang was found dead) was rented to a Malaysian man named Boh Soon Ho, who was 47 years old and Zhang's close friend, with whom she used to work together at a cafeteria.
 At the time of the discovery, Boh, who was a Singapore permanent resident, had left for Malaysia, claiming he would be going back to open a business and would not rent his room.
 According to the landlord, the police also found out that Boh had one-sided feelings for Zhang.
 Boh was thus considered as a possible suspect behind Zhang's death.

 A few days later, the landlord received a call from Boh, who confessed to killing Zhang due to Zhang allegedly cheating on him.
 The landlord informed the police and helped them keep tabs of his messages and phone calls made between him and Boh Soon Ho, who later told him he was in his hometown at the Malaysian state of Melaka, and lived at a hotel.
 Boh also revealed that he first went to his younger sister's home and confessed to her that he killed Zhang, whom he introduced to many people as his girlfriend.
-As his younger sister refused to let him stay or help him, Boh had to hide at the hotel.
+As his younger sister refused to let him stay or help him, Boh hid at the hotel.
 During the time he conversed with Boh, the landlord tried to convince Boh to return to Singapore to surrender himself, but Boh refused to for fear of being sentenced to death for murdering Zhang.